 While U.S.-market cars didn’t receive the same suspension treatment, American buyers did get progressively more power: All U.S. Supras were boosted to 150 hp SAE for 1983 and 1984–85 manually shifted cars were up to 160 hp, making them nearly as fast as their European counterparts.
-The Japanese Celica XX also got more power; by 1985, the base engine was up to 130 hp, the Turbo to 160 hp and the 2800GT to 175 hp JIS.
+The Japanese Celica XX also got more power; by 1985, the base engine was up to 130 hp, the Turbo to 160 hp, and the 2800GT to 175 hp JIS.

-There were few cosmetic changes during this model’s four-year run, although 1984 and later models got new taillights and body-colored rather than black front spoilers, hatchbacks and rear bumpers.
+There were few cosmetic changes during this model’s four-year run, although 1984 and later models got new taillights and body-colored rather than black front spoilers, hatchbacks, and rear bumpers.
 Some 1985 models also added a rear spoiler and a new rear sunshade that was smaller and less obtrusive than the original item, which had done the Supra’s otherwise-commendable aerodynamics no favors.

 A New Direction

 The Mk 2 Celica XX/Supra ceased production in the summer of 1985, although it remained on sale in some markets through the end of the year.
-This generation was quite successful for Toyota: Not only did the Mk 2 sell about 40 percent better than the original six-cylinder Celica, those sales were in addition to those of the mechanically similar Soarer, which did well in Japan.
+This generation was quite successful for Toyota: Not only did the Mk 2 sell about 40 percent better than the original six-cylinder Celica, but those sales were also in addition to those of the mechanically similar Soarer, which did well in Japan.